 As deep cycle batteries continue to improve in efficiency and drop in price, there’s never been a better time to add storage to your system.
 Solar battery storage is great for those living a mobile lifestyle on the road or remotely in an area without reliable access to the electrical grid.
 Solar panels and batteries can take the place of a noisy and dirty gas-powered generator.
 Additionally if you’d like to be able to run your solar panels in case of grid outages, battery storage is a great way to ensure continued energy access.

-Renogy has a range of deep cycle batteries available for purchase, including the highly efficient but expensive lithium batteries and sealed lead acid batteries, which are more efficient than flooded lead acid batteries and cheaper than lithium iron phosphate batteries.
+Renogy has a range of deep cycle batteries available for purchase, including the highly efficient but expensive 12v lithium batteries and sealed lead acid batteries, which are more efficient than flooded lead acid batteries and cheaper than lithium iron phosphate batteries.
 Although many people focus on the performance of solar panels when planning a solar installation, one cannot afford to forget to take the time to weigh the different battery options available to you.
 By considering the elements above you should be well equipped to start storing all that energy collected from your solar panels in no time.